CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 As you ascend a rugged ridge on the lower slopes of the hill, a faint smell of smoke lingers in the air.
 About fifty yards away, a cave entrance opens at the base of a ravine.
 Hunkered down by a boulder twenty yards outside the cave, keeping watch, is a solitary ogrekin.
 ```

-If the characters can quietly and efficiently eliminate the lone ogrekin, they have the chance to surprise the ogrekins inside the cave.
+If the characters can quietly and efficiently eliminnate the lone ogrekin, they have the chance to surprise the ogrekins inside the cave.
 If the sentry spots the characters sneaking up or is not silenced during the surprise round, the ogrekin will retreat back into the cave to warn the others.

 The marauders within the cave consist of Brughor Axe-Biter (an ogrekin with 30 hit points), six ordinary ogrekins, and a filthy ogre named Gog.
 Gog fights until slain, while the ogrekins fight until Brughor is killed, at which point any remaining ogrekins will flee.